ventod/zerovsh-patcher/readme.txt

 Now the plugin expect the PSP to be at least on FW version 6.60 and it loads custom files from "ef0:/PSP/VSH/" or "ms0:/PSP/VSH/" depending if you added "USE_EF0" as compile paramenter.

+There is still "a lot" of unused/useless code left around, I will later updated the mod with a cleaner version.

 ---- Plugin Description ----

 ZeroVSH Patcher is a plugin that allows users to customize their PSP to the